Matrona the Barefoot: Family life

 Matrona (recorded as Matryona in the revision lists of Kostroma Governorate in 1834) was born in 1833 in the village of Vanino, Odelevskaya volost, Nerekhtsky Uyezd, Kostroma Governorate, to Pyotr Evstigneev and Agafya Nesterova Shcherbinin.
+(Note: Alexander Plotnikov, author of Matrona's biography published in 1912, believed that Nesterova was Agafya's maiden name.
+At the same time, Yurevichiene, based on archival documents, reports that Agafya was the daughter of Nester Ivanov from the village of Antonovo, born in 1780.
+Plotnikov did not know Matrona's date of birth.)
 She was baptized on 27 March 1833 in honor of the martyr Matrona of Thessalonica.
 She was from a peasant family.
 Some sources suggest her father may have originated from the nearby village of Shcherbinino or that the family belonged to the Shcherbatov princes before the abolition of serfdom.
 Matrona had an older brother, Alexander, and younger brothers, Ivan and Makar.
+(Note: Alexander Plotnikov names her three brothers in the following sequence: Makar, Alexander and Ivan.)

 Matrona was baptized in the church in the village of Odoleevo.
 As a child, she may have heard stories about Simon of Yuryevets, a figure known in the region.
 While some accounts suggest that signs of a future calling to a distinctive path might appear in childhood or adolescence, no specific evidence of this exists for Matrona.

 At the age of 17, in 1850, Matrona was married to Ivan Fyodorov Rumyantsev for 18 years.
-The family lived in the village of Antonovo, her husband’s birthplace.
+The family lived in the village of Antonovo, her husband's birthplace.
 By 1857, they had two sons: Andrey (5 years old) and Ivan (4 years old).
+(Note: About Matrona's children scanty information was preserved: Ivan lived in St. Petersburg separately from his mother, worked at Obukhov State Plant of the Marine Department since 1896 (with a small break in the spring and summer of 1897), he died in 1905, Andrew in 1898 was not alive.)
 During this time, Ivan Rumyantsev was conscripted into military service in 1855.
-Following his conscription, Matrona’s status changed to that of a soldier’s wife.
+Following his conscription, Matrona's status changed to that of a soldier's wife.
 As such, she may have either accompanied her husband to his place of service or taken up seasonal work, with the latter being more typical.
 Some sources propose that this shift in status may have freed Matrona from serfdom.